mattmakai/fullstackpython.com/source/content/pages/07-performance/0705-task-queues.markdown

   are great reads for understanding the difference between a task queue and why you shouldn't use your database as one.

+## Task queue learning checklist
+<i class="fa fa-check-square-o"></i>
+Pick a slow function in your project that is called during an HTTP request.

+<i class="fa fa-check-square-o"></i>
+Determine if you can precompute the results on a fixed interval instead of during the HTTP request.
+If so, create a separate function you can call from elsewhere then store the precomputed value in the database.

+<i class="fa fa-check-square-o"></i>
+Read the Celery documentation and the links in the resources section below to understand how the project works.

+<i class="fa fa-check-square-o"></i>
+Install a message broker such as RabbitMQ or Redis and then add Celery to your project.
+Configure Celery to work with the installed message broker.

+<i class="fa fa-check-square-o"></i>
+Use Celery to invoke the function from step one on a regular basis.

+<i class="fa fa-check-square-o"></i>
+Have the HTTP request function use the precomputed value instead of the slow running code it originally relied upon.

 ### What's next after task queues?